Standard ACL Configuration Commands Explained

 • Block the Students segment to access the Server segment.

-• Allow the Teachers segment to access the Students segment and the server segment.
+• Allow the Teachers segment to access the Students and server segments.

 Creating a standard ACL

-Access the CLI prompt of Router and run the following commands.
+Access the router's CLI prompt and run the following commands.

 Router>enable